EvalAgent: Discovering Implicit Evaluation Criteria from the Web: Results

 \paragraph{\textsc{EvalAgent} generates highly actionable criteria} Table~\ref{tab:actionability} reports actionability scores of various criteria.
-EA-Web achieves the highest actionability score.
-This is indicated by the largest improvement ($\Delta$) between the pass rates of edited and initial responses as well as improvement ($A$) over the initially unsatisfied criteria.
+EA-Web achieves the highest actionability score, indicated by the largest improvement ($\Delta$) between the pass rates of edited and initial responses.
 Additionally, EA-Web has the lowest pass rates among all systems indicating that the system identifies more nuanced and challenging criteria.
 Furthermore, we find this lower pass rate is correlated with criteria rated as less obvious by humans; results can be seen in Figure~\ref{fig:obviousness_vs_relevance} of the Appendix.

 Table \ref{tabl:examples_actionability} enumerates initially unmet criteria in a response generated by GPT-4o and reports their corresponding outcomes after editing by the same model.
 Criteria generated by EA-Web are more implicit and seem useful for evaluating a response to the instruction.
 For instance, in a financial analysis reporting task, LLM-generated criteria primarily focus on instruction level details.
 In contrast, EA-Web, generates criteria that describe key factors in a financial analysis report.
 Some EA-Web criteria which are not actionable are valid, but out of scope, for instance ``\textit{the data should be presented in the form of charts for better readability}''.
 Models considered in this work cannot generate charts.